MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-architecture-pattern.md

 |Reach|Can communicate with regional and global resources.
 However, communication with other regions or other stamps should be avoided.
 In this architecture, there isn't a need for these resources to be globally distributed.|
 |Dependencies| The stamp resources must be independent.
 That is, they shouldn't rely on other stamps or components in other regions.
 They're expected to have regional and global dependencies. </br>The main shared component is the database layer and container registry.
 This component requires synchronization at runtime.|
 |Scale limits|Throughput is established through testing.
 The throughput of the overall stamp is limited to the least performant resource.
 Stamp throughput needs to estimate the high-level of demand caused by a failover to another stamp.|
 |Availability/disaster recovery|Because of the temporary nature of stamps, disaster recovery is done by redeploying the stamp.
 If resources are in an unhealthy state, the stamp, as a whole, can be destroyed and redeployed.

 ## Baseline architectures for mission-critical applications

-These baseline examples serve as the recomended north star architecture for mission-critical applications.
-The baseline strongly recomends containerization and using a container orchestrator for the application platform.
+These baseline examples serve as the recommended north star architecture for mission-critical applications.
+The baseline strongly recommends containerization and using a container orchestrator for the application platform.
 The baseline uses Azure Kubernetes Service (AKS) because Kubernetes is widely adopted across many industries.

 > Refer to [Well-Architected mission-critical workloads: Containerization](/azure/architecture/framework/mission-critical/mission-critical-application-platform#containerization).